Back to: ASP.NET Core Tutorials For Beginners and Professionals

 using CRUDinCoreMVC.GenericRepository; using CRUDinCoreMVC.Models; namespace CRUDinCoreMVC.Repository { //Note: if you want to add some methods specific to the Department Entity, you can define here public interface IDepartmentRepository : IGenericRepository<Department> { } public class DepartmentRepository : GenericRepository<Department>, IDepartmentRepository { public DepartmentRepository(EFCoreDbContext context) : base(context) { } } }

-Implementing the Unit of Work Pattern in ASP.NET Core MVC
+Implementing Unit of Work Pattern in ASP.NET Core MVC

-Add a folder with the name UOW within the project root directory.
+Add a folder named UOW within the project root directory.
 Once the folder is added, add one interface named IUnitOfWork.cs within the UOW folder and copy and paste the following code.
-As you can see in the code below, we are declaring the operations that are required to implement the Unit of Work, like Creating the Transaction, Committing the Transaction, Roll Backing the Transaction, and the SaveChanges method, which will make the changes permanent in the database.
+As you can see in the code below, we are declaring the operations required to implement the Unit of Work, like Creating the Transaction, Committing the Transaction, Rolling Back the Transaction, and the SaveChanges method, which will make the changes permanent in the database.
+We also define the specific repositories on which we will be implementing transactions.

 using CRUDinCoreMVC.Repository; namespace CRUDinCoreMVC.UOW { public interface IUnitOfWork { //Define the Specific Repositories EmployeeRepository Employees { get; } DepartmentRepository Departments { get; } //This Method will Start the database Transaction void CreateTransaction(); //This Method will Commit the database Transaction void Commit(); //This Method will Rollback the database Transaction void Rollback(); //This Method will call the SaveChanges method Task Save(); } }